Homemade Detoxifying Bath Salts to Remove Toxins

 Detoxing the Body

-Note: If you suffer from severe liver toxicity, you’ll need to take more specific and immediate measures to help heal and de-congest your liver from long-term toxicity.
+Please note that if you suffer from severe liver toxicity, you’ll need to take more specific and immediate measures to help heal and de-congest your liver from long-term toxicity.

 Marla Pietruszko HD BSc RHN has worked with hundreds of clients, helping to naturally heal their detox systems and more.
 So if this is you, you can DM her on Instagram, or go to her website to inquire further on how to help de-congest your liver.